This section connects with exercise 1 Noticing trees in cities and exercise 14 Water cycle in urban forests

-The UN estimates that by 2050 about 70 of the world’s population will be living in cities.
-With high population density and most of the energy consumed in the world, cities also produce most of the pollution in the world This pollution means material, light, sound and air pollution too.
+The UN estimates that by 2050 about 70 % of the world’s population will be living in cities.
+With high population density and high energy consumption, cities also produce most of the pollution in the world.
+This pollution translates to material, light, sound and air pollution too.

-Evapotranspiration is the sum of evaporation and plant transpiration land and ocean surface to the atmosphere
+EVAPOTRANSPIRATION – i.e. the sum of evaporation and plant transpiration from land and water surfaces to the atmosphere.